Skylonxe/linux-perforce-installer/README.md

 # About

 Installs Perforce 2019.1 server.
-Tested with Ubuntu 18.04 (powered by DigitalOcean).
+Tested with Ubuntu 18.04 & Debian 10 (powered by DigitalOcean) .
 All perforce files will be in /home/perforce

 Created to be used with UE4 projects.